Under Construction

 Occam's Razor and Plato's Beard

 Plato's beard has to undergo growth in order to be; no potential actually exists in truth, nor in reality, until the path has been beaten to its door and necessity has birthed it in response to some paradox.
 This is why Virtualism is not Idealism, nor even Dualism.
-Nobody can claim [with any right] that a Jabberwock existed in any sense before Lewis Carol wrote Jabberwocky.
+Nobody can claim [with any right] that a Jabberwock existed in any sense before Lewis Carroll wrote Jabberwocky.
 The artist creates the ideal, and the artwork, in the same moment.
 The artwork reflects the ideal and shows the audience that aspect of the artist's virtual self.
 In this respect we are all artists, we all perform and create, and in doing so show our inner self to our audience.

 The evidence of science, empiricism, and experience, is for emergence and a reality to actually be 'out there', but is there any guarantee, Occam's razor apart, that it is not all really a Matrix?